 Global supply chains often reduce costs, but they can be fragile.
 While we don’t usually see this, domestic supply chains may be vulnerable too, particularly in the “last mile.”

 Consider how you might harden these processes, perhaps by front-loading some procurement.

-Demand could change in the weeks after the election, just as it spiked in some categories when the pandemic first hit.
+Demand could change in the coming weeks if we see heightened unrest, just as it spiked in some categories when the pandemic first hit.
 Companies may want to add restrictions to some products from advertising to weapons, limiting sales of anything that might inflame tensions further.

 Expect potential digital trouble and act accordingly.
 Bad actors at home and abroad may feel emboldened if they think our attention is diverted by unusual events.